jerryhgladinet/docs/admin/source/chapter03.rst

     At the bottom of the Login screen, there is version information, which will be useful to see which version you have installed.

-The following graphic describes the various icons and components of the Administrator Dashboard and its sub sections.
+The following graphic describes the various icons and components of the Administrator Dashboard and its sub-sections.
 Please refer to it as you read this guide to determine how to access various features.

 .. figure:: _static/2021newimage003.png
     :align: center